 The files are divided into folders, having WIP and Released to show which ones are completed and ready to use

-In order to have successfulreleases and align with the team, we started by:
+In order to have successful releases and align with the team, we started by:

 We used Trello to create a Kanban to help us bring clarity of priority, what to work on next and what needed to be reviewed

-Design tokens are the values needed to build a design system, like color, typography, spacing, etc. That's why we created folders for the tokens, separated from the components, which are the reusable blocks of the design system.
+Design tokens are the values needed to build a design system, like colour, typography, spacing, etc. That's why we created folders for the tokens, separated from the components, which are the reusable blocks of the design system.

 We also took the atomic design methodology, that's why we started with the atoms, which are the basic building blocks.

-To create the colors, I defined a rule to be able to have the different states we needed for components like the buttons; to generate the hover and focus we use 20% black opacity increments for the light theme and 20% white opacity increments for the dark theme.
+To create the colours, I defined a rule to be able to have the different states we needed for components like the buttons; to generate the hover and focus we use 20% black opacity increments for the light theme and 20% white opacity increments for the dark theme.

 The different states of the button are represented below.
 Three types of buttons are available; primary, secondary, and tertiary.